SangA-Lee/INSTALLATION/Opencv 3.4.md

 12. click the "Configuration" and "Generate". if the success done, you can open project

     : if the fail done, click [File]->[Delete Cache] and retry

+#### Opencv build

+1. start "OpenCV.sln" on /path/to/OpenCV/build

+2. set startup project as the "INSTALL" project

+3. build debug and release

+4. if the success done, you can find library on /path/to/OpenCV/build/install (or your setting path of "CMAKE_INSTALL_PREFIX")